 You're wondering if inexpensive at home LED Nail lamps work aren't you?
 As I sit here trying to pick off the remnants of my month old gel nail polish I can tell you - YES they do.

-Get ready to spend your money on one of the rarest products in the world … one that DOES what it says it's going to do!
-The at home LED Nail lamp actually works!
+I was given an LED Nail lamp for Christmas years ago.
+Through years of experience I can tell you it's one of the rarest beauty products in the world ... it's one that actually DOES what it says it's going to do.
+The at home LED Nail lights actually work. 🤯

 Protruding from those wrists are two blobs of man hands.
 The kind you might see splashing on Old Spice or breaking the neck of a Wildebeest.

 They are the stubby, square palmed, short fingered hands of a doer.
 I can deal with having man hands; they've served me well holding up to the daily DIY punishment I put them through.
 What I can't deal with is doing my nails only to have them look like I just used them to claw my way out of an underground prison.

 Once I do my nails my hands are elevated from barbarian to "B" level Drag Queen.
 "A" levels like Ru Paul would chop their hands off before they got on a stage with my stumpy digits.